yakazimir/kyler-website/content/post/my-article-name.md

 ```
 which simply returns the total pattern `"11101001"`, and is therefore of size equal to the size of the input (for now, forget the point about the $log_{2}$ bit conversion).

-With these ideas in mind, we can then quantify the notion of a random string as one whose smallest program is greater than or equal to the size of the string plus this constant $c$ (in other words, we cannot find a program smaller than the one that simply returns the full string).
+With these ideas in mind, we can then quantify the notion of a random string as one whose smallest program is greater than or equal to the size of the string plus this constant $c$ (in other words, we cannot find a program smaller than the one that simply encodes and returns the full string).
 We can further define the set $R$ of all random strings as follows (where $K(x)$ stands for `Kolmogorov complexity`):

-$$R = \{ x \mid K(x) \ge | x | \}$$
+$$R = \\{ x \mid K(x) \ge | x | \\}$$

 I find this definition of randomness to be very satisfying.
 In the simplest terms, it says that a string is random if we can't come up with a clever pattern to describe or generate it.
-To me it is very easy to imagine many such strings, though this notion of randomness turns out to be fundamentally problematic as described next.
+To me it is very easy to imagine many such strings, though this notion of randomness turns out to be fundamentally problematic, as described next.

 The Result
 -------------------------

 Now we can ask the question: can we come up with a general algorithm to find this set $R$ and determine if a given $x$ is random?
-Somewhat shockingly, it turns out we can't according to the following (it took me some time to find a readable proof; this one is based on this blog post [here](https://jeremykun.com/tag/kolmogorov-complexity/), where as similar set of examples is used as above, the notes here[here](http://theory.stanford.edu/~trevisan/cs154-12/notek.pdf) and this textbook [here](https://www.springer.com/gp/book/9781489984456), which I'm still making my way through):
+Somewhat shockingly, it turns out we can't according to the following (it took me some time to find a readable proof; this one is based on this blog post [here](https://jeremykun.com/tag/kolmogorov-complexity/), where as similar set of examples is used as above, the notes here[here](http://theory.stanford.edu/~trevisan/cs154-12/notek.pdf) and this textbook [here](https://www.springer.com/gp/book/9781489984456), which I'm still working through):
 $$\begin{theorem}
 $R$ is not decidable.
 \end{theorem}$$